giuseppetnt/uc-arch-v2/README.md

 ### ucarc version 1.2.1

-##### This bash script is a simple program that offers some functionalities for managing packages on a Linux arch-based system using the "pacman" package manager and the "yay" utility for AUR packages.
+##### This simple app execute a bash script that offers some functionalities for managing packages on a Linux arch-based system using the "pacman" package manager and the "yay" utility for AUR packages.

 ##### Includes a function called "check_yay" that checks if the "yay" utility is installed on the system.
 If  is not, the user is prompted to install it and executes the `sudo pacman -S yay`.
 Also provides functions for updating pacman packages and AUR packages.